csev/dj4e/assn/dj4e_ads1.md

 (1) Make a new project under your `django_projects` called `adlist` and within that project make an application called `ads`.

-(2) Copy `samples/requirements.txt` to `adlist/requirements.txt` and launch a shell in your virtual environment and run:
+(2) Copy `samples/requirements.txt` to `adlist/requirements.txt` and launch a shell.
+If you are using virtual environments you must run the `pip` command in your virtual environment.
+In PythonAnywhere under Linux you would say:

+    workon django2

+The run:

     pip install -r requirements.txt   # or pip3

 This will pull in important extra libraries that your application will need.
-On PythonAnywhere under the Web tab there is a link to launch a shell into your virtual environment.
-It is important to be in the virtual environment so the installed libraries end up in the right place.
+On PythonAnywhere make sure to double check under the `Web` tab under the `Virtualenv` sectiont that you have it set to something like:

+    /home/--your-account---/.virtualenvs/django2

+So that your python application is run within the virtual environment.

 (3) Adapt `adlist/settings.py` to pull in most of `samples/settings.py`.